-- Read the entire SPD and share it with your family.
+- Read the entire SPD, and share it with your family.
 Then keep it in a safe place for future reference. - Many of the sections of this SPD are related to other sections.
-You may not have all the information you need by reading just one section. - You can find copies of your SPD and any future amendments on the City's intranet or internet at columbus.gov/Human Resources/Employee Benefits. - Capitalized words in the SPD have special meanings and are defined in Section 15, Glossary. - If eligible for coverage, the words "you" and "your" refer to Covered Persons as defined in Section 15, Glossary. - The City of Columbus is also referred to as the City.
+You may not have all the information you need by reading just one section. - You can find copies of your SPD and any future amendments on the City's intranet or internet site at Employee Benefits (columbus.gov) or by requesting a printed copy by contacting Employee Benefits/Risk Management (EB/RM). - Capitalized words in the SPD have special meanings and are defined in Section 15, Glossary. - If eligible for coverage, the words "you" and "your" refer to Covered Persons as defined in Section 15, Glossary. - The City of Columbus is also referred to as the City.